WWE Rumors: Two Major Injuries Suffered By Top Superstars At ‘Hell In A Cell’

 When it comes to the more unique type of wrestling match, injuries are almost an inevitability as the danger level rises.
 At Hell in a Cell, there were two matches inside of the demonic structure which put the health of four superstars at risk.
 Unfortunately, two of those superstars did not escape the pay-per-view unscathed as the night ended with them suffering a couple of major injuries.

-There wasn’t much to card when Sunday arrived, but there were two championship matches set to take place inside of the cell.
+There wasn’t much to the card when Sunday arrived, but there were two championship matches set to take place inside of the cell.
 One of those matches had Becky Lynch defending the Raw Women’s Championship against Sasha Banks, and it ended with the champ retaining and the challenger with an injury.

-According to Wrestling Inc., Banks suffered a back injury during her loss to Lynch and she was not medically cleared the day after.
+According to Wrestling Inc., Banks suffered a back injury during her loss to Lynch, and she was not medically cleared the day after.
 This is the reason that she did not appear on Monday Night Raw and she has been pulled from the ring for any upcoming shows.

 There is no word on when Banks will be able to return to the ring, but that will be up to doctors and when they clear her.
 That could be the reason that WWE went with Lynch and Charlotte Flair challenging the Kabuki Warriors for the Women’s Tag Team Championship on Raw.